unicly/projects/compare_polars_pandas_pyspark/README.md

-# Quick test between Pandas, Polars and PySpark
+# Quick test comparing Pandas, Polars and PySpark

 This is a quick test comparing how the libraries Pandas, Polars, and PySpark handle very large files.